Dick in a Box: Writing and recording

-On December 12, 2006, when Timberlake was on track to host SNL for the second time, creator and executive producer Lorne Michaels asked Samberg to try writing a funny skit to showcase Timberlake's singing skills.
-Although the writing team originally came up with a different idea, Michaels insisted they exploit more of Timberlake's musical side.
-Inspired by the music they grew up listening to, members of The Lonely Island wanted to write an early 1990s R&B song that was similar to the work of Jodeci, R. Kelly, the Isley Brothers, LeVert, and H-Town.
+Justin Timberlake first appeared on SNL as a musical guest in 2000, performing as a member of the American boy band NSYNC.
+In late November 2006, Timberlake announced his return to SNL for the December 16 episode as a host and musical guest.
+On December 12, when Timberlake was on track to host SNL for the second time, creator and executive producer Lorne Michaels asked Samberg to try writing a funny skit to showcase Timberlake's singing skills.
+Although the writing team originally came up with a different idea, Michaels insisted they use more of Timberlake's musical side.
+Inspired by the music they grew up listening to, members of the Lonely Island wanted to write an early-1990s R&B song that was similar to the work of Jodeci, R. Kelly, the Isley Brothers, LeVert, and H-Town.
 That night, they contacted associate music director Katreese Barnes to help them work on the song; she was later credited as a songwriter and producer.
 Samberg felt the concept of imitating a 1990s-style band was "a perfect fit" for Timberlake, who was a member of a boy band.

 The concept of the track was not decided until December 14, when Jorma came up with the "dick in a box" premise.
 Once the trio agreed the concept was funny enough, they presented a rough draft of the song to Timberlake.
 A fan of 1990s-style music, Timberlake immediately accepted the song.
 He was the only one who was confident about the sketch.
 The trio was having doubts about the crass joke and the bygone musical concept.
-Timberlake felt it was important to make the song "really singable" and suggested several changes to "Dick in a Box".
+Timberlake felt it was important to make the song "really singable" and suggested changes to "Dick in a Box".
 He came up with the hook and the line "Mid-day at the grocery store", while adding pauses to make the song more catchy.
 Schaffer suggested adding the three steps of making the box into the lyrics.
-Samberg, who was feeling nervous when working on the idea with Timberlake, said the singer "took the reigns [sic] and schooled us on how to record and make it sound fantastic".
+Samberg, who was feeling nervous when working on the idea with Timberlake, said the singer "took the reigns [sic] and schooled [them] on how to record and make it sound fantastic".
 The writers finished writing the lyrics within two hours.